Objectivist-Nexus/fro/_pages/study-groups/index.md

 In the meeting, members discuss some Objectivist writing assigned the month before, usually two or three essays from an anthology by Ayn Rand.
 In recent years, FROGs have read and discussed [_The Voice of Reason_](http://www.amazon.com/exec/obidos/ASIN/0452010462/frontrangeobj-20){:target="&lowbar;blank"}, [_Introduction to Objectivist Epistemology_](http://www.amazon.com/exec/obidos/ASIN/0452010306/frontrangeobj-20){:target="&lowbar;blank"}, [_Philosophy: Who Needs It_](http://www.amazon.com/exec/obidos/ASIN/0451138937/frontrangeobj-20){:target="&lowbar;blank"}, [_The Virtue of Selfishness_](http://www.amazon.com/exec/obidos/ASIN/0451163931/frontrangeobj-20){:target="&lowbar;blank"}, [_Ayn Rand's Normative Ethics_](http://www.amazon.com/exec/obidos/ASIN/0521705460/frontrangeobj-20){:target="&lowbar;blank"}, [_The Fountainhead_](http://www.amazon.com/exec/obidos/ASIN/0452273331/frontrangeobj-20){:target="&lowbar;blank"}, [_The Romantic Manifesto_](http://www.amazon.com/exec/obidos/ASIN/0451149165/frontrangeobj-20){:target="&lowbar;blank"}, [_Capitalism: The Unknown Ideal_](http://www.amazon.com/exec/obidos/ASIN/0451147952/frontrangeobj-20){:target="&lowbar;blank"}, and more.
 The discussion for each essay is guided and managed by a rotating volunteer, also chosen at the prior meeting.
 Meetings tend to last two to three hours, often with a break for snacks and chat in the middle.
 Some groups are structured to have dedicated (optional) socialization time before or after, accompanied by appetizers or dinner.

 ## Schedule

-_TO DO: Add mailto: links for each group leader, prepopulated with a subject and body_

 |Group|Standard Meeting Time|Standard Meeting Location|Leader|
 |-|-|-|